hp-parashar/Neural-Network-For-Dummies/README.md

 # Neural-Network-For-Dummies
-A Step by step guide to understand and build Neural Network using PyTorch
+A step by step guide to understand and build Neural Network using PyTorch.